 The department offers General Chemistry each summer.
 In this case, the combination of CHE 136/CHE 137 and CHE 138/CHE 139 may substitute for the three-quarter sequences above.

 One year of calculus is required to earn a baccalaureate degree in chemistry.
-This may be accomplished by completing any of the following three course sequences offered by the Department of Mathematical Sciences:
+This may be accomplished by completing any one of the following five course sequences offered by the Department of Mathematical Sciences:

 - Sequence One

 - Sequence Two

 Students interested in earning credit for multi-variable calculus should not take the MAT 170/MAT 171/MAT 172 sequence.
 Business calculus cannot be substituted for any of the sequences above.

 One year of calculus-based physics is required to earn a baccalaureate in chemistry.
 This may be accomplished by completing the following three-course sequence offered by the Department of Physics:

 Non-calculus-based physics cannot be used to meet the requirements of the common core unless previously approved by the departmental Exceptions Committee.